 Meet More Students

-"The class size at Texas County is usually between 20-30 students and there are plenty of instructors for students.
-When I was there, I could always go to instructors to ask for help and talk to them.
-I chose TCTC mostly because of the location and the ability to work full time and go to school full time, but once I got there I got to know everybody and they all wanted to see the students succeed because you live in the same town and they want the community to succeed."Read full story
+"Now that I am an instructor, I am reminded of the importance of small class sizes.
+Our class sizes are usually between 20-30 students and there are plenty of instructors for students.
+As a student, I could always go to instructors to ask for help and talk to them, and now I aim to do the same for my students.
+I chose TCTC mostly because of the location and the ability to work full time and go to school full time, but once I got here I got to know everybody and they all wanted to see their students succeed because we live in the same town and they want the community to succeed."Read full story

 "Texas County made me feel like I can accomplish so much more.
 At first when I went to LPN school I wasn’t even sure if I was going to be able to graduate and I thought it would be too hard, but now I feel like I could go on to RN school and get my BSN.
 They just really put the confidence in me to do all of that"Read full story